felixtsao/oneVR_devel/README.md

 Plans
 -----
-0. Planning to port everything to C++ for continued development since MATLAB is proprietary.
-Want to eventually release a free Virtual Reality (VR) video stitcher for amateur VR photographers as current stitching packages are expensive.
-1. Currently only works with still photographs; will need to extend to stereoscopic video.
+0. Currently only works with still photographs; will need to extend to stereoscopic video.
-2. Current projection method is done using inverse cylindrical coordinates; want to cover a full 4π steradian FOV so may transition to using a spherical projection or cubic projection if beneficial.
-Seems like cubic projection is computationally more efficient but may result in undesired degradation of image quality.

 Brief Usage
 -----------